 Install solar panels and you get paid a 'feed-in tariff' for the energy produced, even if you use it yourself.
 The tariff you get depends on when your panels are fully installed and registered.
 Once you've done that, your rate's guaranteed for 20 years.

-Every now and then, the Government lowers this tariff, and the next cut is on 1 April.
-So it pays to look into this now.
+Every now and then, the Government lowers this tariff, and the last cut was on 1 April 2014.
 Full feed-in cuts info

-The amount depends on your system's size, but the Energy Saving Trust estimates a typical payment of £650 a year under the current feed-in tariff, rising with inflation.
-This will drop to £630 from Tue 1 Apr.
+The amount depends on your system's size, but the Energy Saving Trust estimates a typical payment of £630 a year under the current feed-in tariff, rising with inflation.
+It was £650 but this dropped to £630 on Tue 1 Apr.
+If you registered the panels before 1 April this year, you'll still get the higher feed-in tariff.

 The feed-in tariff covers England, Scotland and Wales, but not Northern Ireland.
 (See Buy solar panels for full analysis on if it's right for you.)